SAP-samples/cap-cds-hands-on/exercises/02/README.md

 > contains a single `services.cds` source file at this point anyway.

-While JSON is arguably "the default", YAML is easier on the eye so we'll use that as our go-to representation throughout this workshop.
+While JSON is arguably "the default", YAML is easier on the eye so we'll use that as our go-to representation throughout this workshop whenever we want to look at CSN.

-👉 Re-create the CSN equivalent of this model, this time in a YAML representation:
+👉 Re-generate the CSN equivalent of this model, this time in a YAML representation:

 ```bash
 cds compile --to yaml services.cds